Small Environmental Projects Fund

 - St Raphael's Catholic School - Constructed a productive food garden by acquiring old water tanks and converting them into vegetable plots.
 Students are learning through real-life experiences about planting, nurturing and harvesting seasonal produce.
 Final Report

 - Cowra Information & Neighbourhood Centre - Created a 'Community' vegetable garden to educate families in the benefits of sustainable food growth practices.
 The produce from the 'Growing Gardeners Family Garden' project will go towards CINC programs and be offered to clients and volunteers.
 Construction of the garden involved volunteers clearing an unused area behind the centre, installing raised garden beds and the planting of seasonal produce.
 Final Report

 - Cowra Public School - Extended the avenue of native trees and bushes along the northern boundary of the school and created a native garden in the Primary Playground.
 The new gardens have improved the aesthetics of areas that were previously weeds and dirt; will provide shady green areas for the children to sit and play under; and screen the playground from the adjoining shopping centre car park.
 Final Report

 - Mulyan Public School - Created an 'Outdoor Garden learning Space' to educate the students on how plants grow, plant identification, composting, worm farming and cooking and eating fresh food.
 It is also used as a schoolyard classroom where students reconnect with the natural world and understand the true source of their food.
-The students participateed in creating the herb and vegetable garden by building a 'no dig' patch and installing pots, hanging pots and wall planters.
+The students participated in creating the herb and vegetable garden by building a 'no dig' patch and installing raised beds, hanging pots and wall planters.